Prescription Drugs and Poisoning

 What can moms do to protect their children from accidental drug poisoning?
 In your own home, it’s easy to keep all prescription and over-the-counter medicines stored out of sight and out of reach of young children.
 When having your prescriptions filled, ask your pharmacist to put all medications in child-proof bottles.

 When you visit your child’s grandparents, ask them to put all of their medicines out of reach.
 Before you turn your child loose to run and play or roam, it’s wise to conduct a safety check, looking for anything that might pose a danger to your child, including easily-accessible medications.
+And if a loved one has a substance abuse problem certainly encourage them to seek help such as drug treatment centers.

 *University of Michigan Health System (2012, April 16).
 Nearly one in four grandparents store prescription medicines where children can easily find them.
 ScienceDaily.
 Retrieved April 24, 2012, from http://www.sciencedaily.com /releases/2012/04/120416150401.htm